CambridgeNuclear/SCONE/docs/Style Guide.rst

 #.
 Module file name must have exactly the same name as the module it contains.

 #.
-Content of a module file must be clearly identified by its suffix:
+Content of a module file must be clearly identified by its suffix

      * ``_func`` contains a library of functions. (genericProcedures.f90 breaks it for now)

      * ``_inter`` contains and abstract class (abstract interface).